 Getting a significant web presence can be a costly exercise, especially if you need a significant website creating from the ground up.
-However, building the site is only the start of all the expenditure (don't forget the web hosting).
+However, building the site is only the start of all the expenditure (don't forget to pick the best web hosting).

 Attracting visitors requires new content to be added on a regular basis.
 Writing fresh and relevant content for a site is a full-time occupation for many, and it often isn’t realistic for those with other duties to produce weekly postings that might run to a thousand words or more.